Last updated 06-02-2020

 cotton and flax at sites shows that they knew the manufacture of threads and

 weaving.
-Unlike Paleolithic and Mesolithic Chalcolithic people used metals to make tools
+Unlike Paleolithic and Mesolithic Chalcolithic people used metals to make tools.

 The settlements at Kayatha and Eran in Madhya Pradesh and Inamgaon in western Maharashtra were fortified.
 No plough or hoe has been found at Chalcolithic sites.
 The rate of infant mortality was very high.

 Crops and houses in chalcolithic Age:

-grown in Inamgaon while bajra, millers, ragi, wheat was also cultivated.
+Different crops were grown.
+Rice was the main crop grown in Inamgaon while bajra, millers, ragi, wheat was also cultivated.
 Fish and meat was an important diet of the people.

-along with pot food items.
-Different cultures that prevailed in this age were Jorwe
+Since these people believed in life after death, the dead were buried in their houses in north south direction along with pot food items.
+Different cultures that prevailed in this age were Jorwe culture, Malwa culture.

-goddesses.
+Female figurines of clay show that they prayed many female goddesses.
 This can be reported from Inamgaon and Nevasa.
-Bull was also
+Bull was also worshipped at Kayatha.

-worshipped at Kayatha.
 Not much cultivation was done due to the presence of

 black soil.
 In India we can see Chalcolithic sites in south eastern Rajasthan, western